 Object Invariants

 Object invariants are conditions that should hold on each instance of a class whenever that object is visible to a client.
 They express the conditions under which the object is in a “good” state.

-Invariants are specified using CodeContract.Invariant:

-CodeContract.Invariant( this.x > this.y );

-All of an object’s invariants should be put into a nullary method that returns void.
+All of an object’s invariants should be put into a nullary instance method that returns void.
 That method is identified by being marked with the attribute [InvariantMethod] (Section 3.4).
 The invariant method must have no other code in it than a sequence of calls to Contract.Invariant.
 A common name used for the invariant method is “ObjectInvariant”.

+Individual invariants within the invariant method are specified using CodeContract.Invariant:

+CodeContract.Invariant( this.x > this.y );

 Invariants are conditionally defined on the full-contract symbol.
 Their runtime behavior is determined in the same way as preconditions and postconditions.